pallpointben/miis-capstone/weekly_log/Weekly_Log.md

 3. Implementing model architecture in PyTorch.

 **Harini**
+1. Study the details of the base architecture chosen.
-1. Implementing Key value memory network architecture in PyTorch
+1. Learn the designs of Key value memory network architecture in PyTorch and start implementation.